karce25/Netscaler-to-AS3-converter/README.md

 ```

-3. The converter script takes as an input the JSON files from the Codefinder and gives us the AS3 files per application, the converter script assigns variables based on the YAML files provided by Flipper, and then selects an AS3 template based on the virtual server protocol
+3. The converter script takes as an input the JSON files from the Codefinder and gives us the AS3 files per application, the converter script assigns variables based on the YAML files provided by Flipper and then selects an AS3 template based on the virtual server protocol.
+   > [!NOTE]
-Things that currently are not being handled by the script:
+> Things that currently are not being handled by the script:
- - Custom  monitors under Netscaler services (Service-groups work correctly)
+ > Custom  monitors under Netscaler services (Service-groups work correctly)
- - Listen policies: Currently, the scripts only create a txt file with the listen policy that needs to be created manually with an iRule.
+ > Listen policies: Currently, the scripts only create a txt file with the listen policy that needs to be created manually with an iRule.
- - Backup vservers: Currently the script only creates a txt file with the Virtual Servers that contain backup vservers and needs to handle that through priority groups.
+ > Backup vservers: Currently the script only creates a txt file with the Virtual Servers that contain backup vservers and needs to handle that through priority groups.
- - Chain CA certs: Currently, the script creates the Chain CA cert statically for all SSL AS3 templates.
+ > Chain CA certs: Currently, the script creates the Chain CA cert statically for all SSL AS3 templates.

 5. Once we have the AS3 JSON files from the converter script we run the monitor_insert script which needs a CSV file with 2 columns (Name and Monitors) the name column should match the name of the AS3 file, for example: VIP-name_as3_, the name of the monitor will be configured inside each file that matches the name column.